 Acorda is pleased to have been able to contribute this additional treatment option.

-For more information download the Inbrija Fact Sheet, Off Period Fact Sheet or visit www.INBRIJA.com
+For more information download the INBRIJA Brochure, Off Period Fact Sheet or visit www.INBRIJA.com

 Additional Important Safety Information